rojeras/tpinfo-frontend/README.md

 Use the *other/run* gradle task to compile, build and start and instance of the application.
 If there are no errors it will start and listen to port 2000.
 Use the following URL to access it: http://localhost:2000/

 ### Remote access to devserver
-To access the devserver from another computer (Windows) on the same lan.
+To access the dev-server from another computer (Windows) on the same lan.
 In webpack.config.d/webpack.js add:

 ``